Pressure anisotropy in polymer brushes and its effects on wetting

-Contact angles are extracted from the 2D density profiles of droplets by circle fitting, in the spirit of ~\cite{weijs_origin_2011,mensink_role_2021}.
-Data processing, analysis, and visualization was performed using Python with NumPy~\cite{harris2020array}, SciPy~\cite{2020SciPy-NMeth}, and Matplotlib~\cite{Hunter:2007}.
-Python code (used for e.g. parsing LAMMPS \texttt{ave/chunk} output and extracting contact angles from droplets) are made available online~\cite{lars_veldscholte_2022_6341254}.
+Contact angles are extracted from the 2D density profiles of droplets by circle fitting, in the spirit of \cite{weijs_origin_2011, mensink_role_2021, carrillo_adhesion_2010, badr_cloaking_2022}.
+Data processing, analysis and visualization were performed using Python, with NumPy \cite{harris2020array}, SciPy \cite{2020SciPy-NMeth} and Matplotlib \cite{Hunter:2007}.
+The Python code, \eg to parse LAMMPS \texttt{ave/chunk} output or to extract contact angles from droplets, is made available online \cite{lars_veldscholte_2022_6341254}.